Chart Color Schemes

 Beverley faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.

 Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 51% of the total population (~1,020 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 8.6 and 7.4% of residents respectively.
-71.8% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents show an above average prevalence of chronic health conditions.
-The area has 11.3% of residents aged 65 and over (226 people), which is lower than the 19.3% in Greater Adelaide.
+Private health cover is relatively low, at approximately 51% of the total population (around 817 people).
+The most common medical conditions in the area are mental health issues and asthma, affecting 8.6 and 7.4% of residents respectively.
+About 71.8% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 12.0% of residents aged 65 and over (192 people), which is lower than the 19.2% in Greater Adelaide.
+National rankings for these conditions are even higher than those of the general population.

 Frequently Asked Questions - Health